pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/04-configure-existing.md

 ## Create Supporting Content

-Our starter kits assume that you have at least one published post and page in your WordPress backend.
+You must have at least one published post and page in your WordPress backend.
 A default WordPress install provides a sample of each, but if your site does not have any page or post content, you should create some before proceeding.

 The footer in our starter kit sources menu data from a classic WordPress menu with the name 'Example Menu'.
 If a menu with this name does not exist, the